ArthurNaumenko/Asterisk-Telegram-Bot/README.md

 Here's how it works:

-First we get a request from Askozia of type http://<ip>:<port>/missed/<phone number>/<time customer waited in seconds>
-The following code proccess this request:
+First we get a request from Askozia of type http://ip:port/missed/phone number/time customer waited in seconds The following code proccesses this request:

 ```javascript
 app.get('/missed/:phone/:duration', function(req, res) {